HOME WISE Uranium Project > Calculators > External Radiation Dose Calculator >

 Note 2: In logarithmic mode, the color of the square with the highest dose value is red.
 The span given by the selected number of decades is represented by the rainbow colors red - yellow - green - cyan - blue - violet.
 If the range of values is not covered by the number of decades selected, the remaining (too low) values are displayed in a linear fade-out of violet.

-Computing time increases considerably with number of shields, number of elements and radionuclides per layer, and in particular with color map enabled.
+Computing time increases considerably with number of shields, number of elements, radionuclides per layer, Time delay > 0, and in particular with color map enabled, and then even more with small raster widths.
 The example parameter sets take a few seconds to compute on current machines.

 Output graph (with linear color map): Click image to view animation !